bsmith89/compbio-template/TEMPLATE.md

-    Scripts for which all of these recommendations are met, and where the routine may be useful in other projects, are great candidates for inclusion in the `scripts/utils/` submodule.
+    Scripts for which all of these recommendations are met, and where the routine may be useful in other projects, are great candidates for inclusion in the `bin/utils/` submodule.

+    PBS submission scripts should be stored in `bin/pbs`, and those which produce figures, `vin/fig`.

 `bin/utils/`